 When Nissan unleashed the Rogue for 2008, the then-fledgling crossover market offered less competition.
 The Rogue proved that smaller SUVs could offer flashy style and practicality at an affordable price.

-By 2012, Honda took notice of its competitor's surging popularity and restyled a fourth-generation CR-V to be bolder, more aggressive and stylish enough to compete in a new market created by the Nissan Rogue.
+For 2015, Honda took notice of its competitor's surging popularity and restyled the CR-V to be bolder, more aggressive and stylish enough to compete with the handsome Rogue.

 What Nissan Rogue Gets Right

 The Rogue is small-but-stylish, and Nissan continues to enhance its technology and convenience features.
 It's the first non-luxury vehicle in the United States to offer a 360-degree camera that relies on four small super-wide-angle cameras mounted on the front, side and rear of the vehicle to provide a complete view of surrounding objects.
 You'll have a hard time finding a more technologically advanced vehicle in this price range.

 This model has come a long way since it debuted for 1996.
 The current CR-V features a more dynamic and sophisticated appearance, while also offering better fuel efficiency and interior versatility.

 Honda has found a way to lower the roofline and increase the headroom.
 The new look gives CR-V a more aggressive stance with deeper sculpting of the body lines and a bolder front fascia.